 How To Use the Internet While the Power Is Out

-The easiest way to stay online during a power outage is to use your mobile phone, either as a Wi-Fi hotspot or by using the internet directly on your phone.
-You may also be able to maintain an internet connection during a power outage by using a generator to power to your modem or internet gateway.
+The easiest way to stay online during a power outage is to use your mobile phone, either as a Wi-Fi hotspot or by accessing the internet directly on your phone.
+You may also be able to maintain an internet connection during a power outage by using a generator to power your modem or internet gateway.

 This guide will show you how to use your phone as a mobile hotspot and explain other ways to get online during a power outage.

 Jump to: Does the internet work without power? | Using your phone as a Wi-Fi hotspot | What type of internet connection works without power? | How to prepare your internet connection for a power outage | FAQ

 Internet services are often still functional during a power outage, provided you have an alternative power source for your internet equipment.
 Internet service providers (ISPs) use backup power generators and batteries to keep internet infrastructure running during a power outage.